-Maria Rivans is a contemporary British artist, known for her scrapbook-style collage aesthetic.
-A mash-up of Surrealism meets Pop-Art, Rivans’s work re-appropriates vintage ephemera to create dreamy realms, which transport the viewer into fantastical worlds of the imaginary, each one suffused with vivid colour, arresting imagery, intricate detail, and finished with a dusting of subtle humour.
+Maria Rivans is known for her scrapbook-style collage aesthetic.
+A mash-up of Surrealism meets Pop-Art, Rivans’ work re-appropriates vintage ephemera, transporting the viewer into fantastical imagined worlds.
+Her works are suffused with vivid colour, arresting imagery, intricate detail, and finished with a dusting of subtle humour.